Medication Assisted Treatment for Alcohol Addiction

 Craving, anxiety, inability to concentrate, tremors, lack of appetite, headache, irritability, sweating, rapid heart rate, confusion, inability to sleep, and nightmares.

 The more extreme form of withdrawal is called “Delerium Tremens”.
 It happens in people who have been using alcohol for a very long time, and in large quantities, who have suddenly no access to alcohol, … it takes a few days to develop.
 The symptoms are very dramatic; they include confusion, shaking, agitation, hallucinations, seizures, vomiting, and dehydration.
-If allowed to progress to this point … it will require a visit to the ER and hospitalization.
+If allowed to progress to this point … it will require a visit to the Emergency Room or an inpatient facility.

-Alcohol withdrawal is rarely seen … because alcoholic drinks are cheap, are easily available, and drinking is socially acceptable.
+Alcohol withdrawal is rarely seen … because beer is available at every intersection, and drinking is socially acceptable.

 Do you have alcohol dependence or addiction?

 The test is simple … and can be done at home.
-Go without any alcohol for a week or two, and see if you feel normal … if not, then you have it.
+Go without any alcohol for a week or two, and see if you feel normal … if not, then you have alcohol dependence.

 Do you need to be treated by a doctor, … with medications?